- Saturday, January 30 1915 -

 In the second game of the season the State boys won over St. Andrews by the score of 32 to 15.
 In the first half the Louisville bunch held them to a close score but at the beginning of the second part Kentucky set a pace which the former were not able to reach.

-the visitors, although stars of former years, were not in the form showed by the Lexington bunch, who have improved quite a little since last Saturday's game.
+The visitors, although stars of former years, were not in the form showed by the Lexington bunch, who have improved quite a little since last Saturday's game.
 Among the St. Andrews' five were Hess, a former C.U. star, and Duncan, an old Transylvania man.

 Tuttle was by far the shining light of the game, playing all over the floor and shooting goals from all angles.
 It appeared as if he were playing forward and the Louisville man guard.
 Morgan and Zerfoss also did some clever goal pitching.